BenjaminTendler/DW-SSFP/README.md

 # DW-SSFP
-This repository contains code to simulate the Diffusion-Weighted Steady-State Free Precession (DW-SSFP) signal.
+This repository contains code associated with the sequence Diffusion-Weighted Steady-State Free Precession (DW-SSFP).

 Details are as follows:

 **DWSSFP_simulation_plot.py**